sammko/colorgame/README.md

 Usage
 ---

+The first thing that has to be done is installation of `sqlx`.
+This is done by running `cargo install sqlx-cli`.
 The `sqlx` crate requires access to the database at compilation time, so create one before running `cargo build`.
 A script ([example.sh](./example.sh)) is provided which creates and migrates